Swimming after Hair Transplant

 In this post, we have highlighted some of the main reasons why wearing swimming caps after hair restoration can help protect your hair and head from potential dangers that you may face when swimming after a hair transplant.

 The Importance of the Swimming Caps after Hair Transplant

 1. Protecting you from the Dangers of Chlorinated Water

 Of course, chlorinated water helps in keeping viruses and bacteria in the water under control.
 However, they could potentially have a ruinous impact on hair grafts.
 Research shows that chlorinated water damages hair graft after surgery.
 So, instead of risking the results of surgery, you should either avoid swimming after a hair transplant or wear a swimming cap every time you are having a dip.

 If you want to swim without wearing swimming caps, you will have to wait for about 4 months before you can safely swim without exposing your hair grafts to the dangers of chlorinated water.
 By the end of the 4 months, the donor part of the scalp and the hair graft will have probably healed.

 2. Protecting you from the Ocean Water

-Years ago, many surgeons used to recommend that you take a dip into the ocean not long after hair transplant because saltwater was widely believed to boost the healing process.
+Years ago, many surgeons used to recommend that you take a dip into the ocean not long after a hair transplant because saltwater was widely believed to boost the healing process.
 However, the ocean today is no longer a clean place as it was the case years ago.
 It contains several contaminants which can potentially damage your scalp and donor areas if they have not healed properly.
-Wearing swimming caps keeps your scalp, donor area and the head dry when you swim and therefore keeps any dangers posed by ocean water at bay.
+Wearing swimming caps keeps your scalp, donor area and head dry when you swim and therefore keeps any dangers posed by ocean water at bay.

 3. Protecting you from the Dangers of Freshwater